 Competency 0 = Not Implementing 1 = Implementing Basic Practices 2 = Implementing Proficient Practices 3 = Implementing Exemplary Practices Applying knowledge of research methods and evidence-based practices when interpreting data in applied settings.
 Candidate adheres to historical practices rather than evidence-based practices and relevant research.
 Candidate includes research citations and uses evidence-based practices in applied settings.
 And candidate identifies robust research and adapts research findings to design and implement instructional strategies or supports.
 And facilitates caregiver, teacher, or administrator use of research to design instructional strategies or supports that reflect robust research.
 Demonstrating skills in program evaluation as an application of research to school-based service delivery.
 Candidate provides no evidence of research design, data collection, or analysis as part of a program evaluation.
 Candidate collaborates to design, implement, and analyze data to evaluate a program or intervention at an individual, group, or system level.
 And candidate provides evidence of delivering and interpreting results of the evaluation to stakeholders.
 And candidate shows evidence of improved student academic, mental, and/or behavioral performance as a result of the collaborative efforts, including follow-up actions based on data provided.
-Domain Reflections Candidate describes tasks performed without self- evaluation of own knowledge and skills relevant Candidate describes some activities that involve research and evaluation skills.
-Candidate identifies specific instances of strengths and areas for growth in research Candidate includes specific, actionable plans (e.g., seek supervision from a specific person by certain date, read a specific book) for expansion of skills
+Domain Reflections Candidate describes tasks performed without self- evaluation of own knowledge and Candidate describes some activities that involve research and evaluation skills.
+Candidate identifies specific instances of strengths and areas for growth in Candidate includes specific, actionable plans (e.g., seek supervision from a specific person by certain date, read a specific book) for

-Competency 0 = Not Implementing 1 = Implementing Basic Practices 2 = Implementing Proficient Practices 3 = Implementing Exemplary Practices to specific research or evaluation activities.
-And candidate identifies some personal strengths and areas for growth related to research and activities and evaluation and interpretation skills.
-And candidate directly related to research and program evaluation.
-And candidate evaluation skills and outcomes. describes ways to address areas for further development of research and evaluation skills accounts for contextual considerations. as part of a collaborative team.
+Competency 0 = Not Implementing 1 = Implementing Basic Practices 2 = Implementing Proficient Practices 3 = Implementing Exemplary Practices skills relevant to specific research or evaluation activities.
+And candidate identifies some personal strengths and areas for growth related to research and evaluation skills and outcomes. research activities and evaluation and interpretation skills.
+And candidate describes ways to address areas for further development of research and evaluation skills as part of a collaborative team. expansion of skills directly related to research and program evaluation.
+And candidate accounts for contextual considerations.